Sazan-Mahbub/CMSC701_sparse_array_with_rank_select/README.md

 <hr>

-Please use the following commands to run codes for each section:
+Please use the following commands to run the code for each task:

 ## Task1 – bit-vector rank: